OwenHsiang/EEP520_FinalProject/README.md

 1. Clone the repository to your local machine using `git clone <repository-url>`.
 2. Navigate to the project directory.
-3. Build the Docker container using `docker build -t <container-name> .`.
+3. Build the Docker.
-4. Run the Docker container using `docker run -p <host-port>:<container-port> <container-name>`.
+4. Run the Docker container using docker run -p80:80 -p8765:8765 -v $PWD/EEP520_FinalProject:/source -it klavins/enviro:v1.4 bash

-## Usage
+## Run the project

-Describe how to use the project, including any necessary input files, expected output files, and parameters.
-Include examples of command-line usage, if applicable.
+Follow the steps to use the project.

-- **Step 1:** Description of step 1
+- **Step 1:** esm start
-- **Step 2:** Description of step 2
+- **Step 2:** make
-- **Step 3:** Description of step 3
+- **Step 3:** enviro
+- **Step 4:** To view the simulation, please open a web browser and type in http://localhost/

+##Code

 ## Acknowledgments